ozmoroz/ozmoroz-blog-hugo/content/post/async-await/index.md

 ## Typescript to the rescue

 While writing this article, I wanted to know the difference between the return types of plain functions and `async` functions.
 However, since JavaScript is a *dynamically-typed language*, the type information is not available to us at the time we write the code. *Some* type information is available at runtime, yet it's tricky to access.
 However, we have a secret weapon - [Typescript](https://www.typescriptlang.org/)!
 It is a *strongly-typed language* build on top of JavaScript.
 Unlike JavaScript, the type information in TypeScript is available upfront.
 In modern IDEs and code editors, it is captured by a Typescript *language server* and made available to us at the time we write our code.
 [Visual Studio Code](https://code.visualstudio.com/) does that.
 As do [Codesandbox](https://codesandbox.io) and [StackBlitz](https://stackblitz.com/) when you start a [Typescript](https://stackblitz.com/) project in them.
+When we hover a cursor over a definition of a function or variable, it shows its type to us in a pop-up.
+You'll see that on screenshots in this post.

 ## What does `async` really mean?